 The FRC® software consists of a wide variety of mandatory and optional components.
 These elements are designed to assist you in the design, development, and debugging of your robot code as well as assist with control robot operation and to provide feedback when troubleshooting.
 For each software component this document will provide a brief overview of its purpose, a link to the package download, if appropriate, and a link to further documentation where available.

 The primary supported OS for FRC components is Windows.
-All required FRC software components have been tested on Windows 7, 8, and 10.
-Windows XP is not supported.
+All required FRC software components have been tested on Windows 10.
+NI Tools do not support Windows 7 or 8.1.

 Many of the tools for C++/Java programming are also supported and tested on macOS and Linux.
 Teams programming in C++/Java should be able to develop using these systems, using a Windows system for the Windows-only operations such as the Driver Station, Radio Configuration Utility, and roboRIO Imaging Tool.